-II.7.1 Programme outputs and results indicators
+II.7.1 Programme outputs and results indicators18

-ATTENTION: Projects have to contribute to at least two programme output and result indicators to be considered eligible (unless different rules are set in a specific call).
+ATTENTION: Projects have to contribute to at least two programme output and two result indicators to be considered eligible (unless different rules are set in a specific call).

-Output RCO 87 - Organisations cooperating across borders and the corresponding result indicator are mandatory for all the projects
+Output RCO 87 - Organisations cooperating across borders and the corresponding result indicator ISI "organisations with increased institutional capacity due to their participation in cooperation activities across borders" are mandatory for all the projects!